Kaleidia/ComfyUI_KaleidiaNodes/README.md

 # KaleidiaNodes
 A simple set of nodes I created for comfyui to make things easier for me.

-There are two sets of nodes so far: file nodes and string nodes.
+There are two sets of nodes so far: file nodes, string nodes and a random prompt node.

 ## File Nodes
 There are two nodes here so far, one for counting png files in the comfy output directory and one for reading a csv file within the project's file structure.